Paget's disease of the nipple, also known as Paget's disease of the breast, is a rare condition associated with breast cancer.

 Surgery is the main treatment for Paget's disease of the nipple.
 Depending on whether the cancer has spread, surgery will either involve removing the whole breast (a mastectomy), or the nipple and areola with the breast tissue underneath them (a central excision).

 If the whole of your breast is removed, breast reconstruction surgery can be used to create a breast shape to match your remaining breast.

 You may also need further treatment if you have invasive breast cancer.
 This may be a combination of:

 - chemotherapy – where powerful medication is used to destroy cancerous cells

 - radiotherapy – where controlled doses of high-energy radiation are used to destroy cancerous cells

-If Paget's disease is detected and treated in its early stages, there is a good chance of recovery.
-Read more about how Paget's disease is treated.
+If Paget's disease is detected and treated in its early stages, there's a good chance of a full recovery.

-Modifying certain lifestyle factors, such as diet and exercise, may reduce your risk of developing certain types of cancer, including breast cancer.
+Modifying certain lifestyle factors, such as reducing the amount of alcohol you drink and making sure you exercise regularly, may reduce your risk of developing certain types of cancer, including breast cancer.

-Screening is also used to help identify women who may have an increased risk of developing breast cancer.
-The NHS Breast Screening Programme provides free breast screening every three years for all women in the UK who are 50 years of age or over.
+Breast cancer screening is also used to help detect breast cancer early.
+In the UK, the NHS Breast Screening Programme provides free breast screening every three years for all women aged 50-70.

-Read more about preventing Paget's disease and breast cancer.
+Read more about reducing the risks of breast cancer.